-- Acquiring and analysing images from test samples, designed to capture key features of instrument performance.
+- Acquire and analyse images of test samples, designed to capture key features of instrument performance

-- Maintaining a record of system performance for each confocal microscope in the institute.
+- Maintain a record of system performance for each confocal microscope under our care

-- Liaising with local instrument “super-users” to understand instrument performance issues.
+- Coordinate with local users to understand instrument performance issues

-- Liaising with service engineers to arrange equipment repairs and following up to ensure these are done correctly.
+- Coordinate with service engineers to arrange equipment repairs and follow up to ensure these are done correctly

 - Familiarity with basic statistics